zarab33/mastery-quiz/fixing_problems.md

 }
 ```

-The example test code above might be hard to read right now, but if you squint you might be able to guess that the user seems to be inputting 10, 4, 2, 7, 5 and 1 and the program is supposed to `puts` a line of ten dashes, a line of 4 dashes...
+The example test code above might be hard to read right now, but if you squint you might be able to guess that the user seems to be inputting `10`, `4`, `2`, `7`, `5` and `1` and the program is supposed to `puts` a line of ten dashes, a line of 4 dashes etc.

 ### I can't understand the test failure error message

-#### The error message is confusing me
+#### I don't know what the parts of the error message mean

 Let's wring every single piece of information we can from this error!